kiko-g/feup-esof/Development-Report.md

 ## Elevator Pitch

-Campus NAV is a mobile application that helps conferences attendants navigating inside buildings.
+Campus NAV is a mobile application that helps conferences attendants navigating inside buildings and give all sort of information about those conferences.
 This results in the use of less manpower to help attendants, and gives them a better overall experience.

 ---